pemre/turk-veritabani/maps/README.md

 OpenStreetMap (OSM) and many other mapping libraries (such as Leaflet and OpenLayers) expect coordinates in the format (latitude, longitude), but the polygons we exported are written as (longitude, latitude).

 We need to swap the values in each pair.
-You can use ChatGPT to do this automatically.
+You can use a simple ChatGPT prompt to do this automatically.